nakib/thirdorder-fork/README.md

 # thirdorder #

-The purpose of the thirdorder script is to help users of [ShengBTE](https://bitbucket.org/sousaw/shengbte) create FORCE\_CONSTANTS\_3RD files in an efficient and convenient manner.
+The purpose of the thirdorder scripts is to help users of [ShengBTE](https://bitbucket.org/sousaw/shengbte) create FORCE\_CONSTANTS\_3RD files in an efficient and convenient manner.
 More specifically, it performs two tasks:

 1) It resolves an irreducible set of atomic displacements from which to compute the full anharmonic interatomic force constant (IFC) matrix.
-The displaced supercells are saved to to input files that can be fed to first-principles DFT codes for calculating the forces arising from the atomic displacements.
+The displaced supercells are saved to input files that can be fed to first-principles DFT codes for calculating the forces arising from the atomic displacements.
 Currently supported DFT codes are VASP (thirdorder_vasp.py) and Quantum ESPRESSO (thirdorder_espresso.py)

 2) From the output files created by the DFT code, thirdorder reconstructs the full IFC matrix and writes it in the right format to FORCE\_CONSTANTS\_3RD.

 # Compilation #

-thirdorder.py is a Python script.
+thirdorder is a set of Python scripts.
 It was developed using Python 2.7.3, but should work with slightly older versions.
 In addition to the modules in Python's standard library, the numpy and scipy numerical libraries are required.
 Moreover, this script relies on a module, thirdorder\_core, which is written in a mixture of Cython and Fortran.
 Thus, in spite of Python being an interpreted language, a compilation step is needed.

 An arch.make file is required for compilation.
 An example is provided with the distribution under the name arch.make.example, with the following contents: